cisagov/log4j-scanner/README.md

 # Log4j Scanner #

+This repo is archived as of 6 Dec 2022 - and is no longer being maintained.

 This repository provides a scanning solution for the log4j Remote Code Execution vulnerabilities (CVE-2021-44228 & CVE-2021-45046).
 The information and code in this repository is provided "as is" and was assembled with the help of the open-source community and updated by CISA through collaboration with the broader cybersecurity community.
 This is not intended to be a 100% true positive solution; False negatives may occur.